CMAZ83/classification_models/classification_models/README.md

 # classification_models

 ### a.
 Problem Statement
-The goal of this project is to evaluate and compare the performance of various machine learning algorithms to predict **[Insert Target variable here]**.
+The goal of this project is to evaluate and compare the performance of various machine learning algorithms to predict whether a patient might have breast cancer.
 By analyzing different metrics, we aim to identify the most reliable model for this specific classification task.

 ### b.
 Dataset Description
 * **Source:** UCI Machine Learning Repository
 * **Size:** 569 rows and 30 columns.
-* **Features:** Includes numerical and categorical data such as [Feature 1], [Feature 2], and [Feature 3].
+* **Features:** Core Nuclear Characteristics (10)

+These features are computed from digitized images of fine needle aspirate (FNA) samples of breast masses.

+Radius: Average of distances from the center to points on the perimeter.

+Texture: Standard deviation of gray-scale values, indicating surface roughness.

+Perimeter: The measured distance around the nucleus.

+Area: The total surface area of the cell nucleus.

+Smoothness: Local variation in radius lengths.Compactness: Calculated as $\frac{\text{perimeter}^2}{\text{area}} - 1.0$.

+Concavity: Severity of concave portions (indentations) of the contour.

+Concave Points: The actual number of concave portions on the contour.

+Symmetry: Measured by comparing chords perpendicular to the major axis of the cell.

+Fractal Dimension: A "coastline approximation" measurement minus one.

 * **Target Variable:** Diagnosis, representing whether breast cancer is detected or not.

 ### c.
 Models Used